-The total OPEB liability was determined by an actuarial valuation as of June 30, 2016 projected to the measurement date of June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2017 projected to the measurement date of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.

-Inflation: 2.75 percent

-Salary increases: Depends on service and ranges from 9.25% at 1 year of service to 3.25% at 20 or more years of service.
+Inflation: 2.75 percent Salary increases: Depends on service and ranges from 9.25% at 1 year of service to 3.25% at 20 or more years of service.
 Salary increase includes a 3.25% wage inflation assumption.

-Investment rate of return: 0%, net of OPEB plan investment expense, including inflation trend starts at 8.00% and 9.00% for non-Medicare costs and post-Medicare costs, respectively, and gradually decreases to an ultimate trend of 4.50%.
-Additional trend rate of 0.59% is added to non-Medicare costs on and after
+Investment rate of return: 0%, net of OPEB plan investment expense, including inflation Healthcare cost trend rates: Actual trend used for fiscal year 2018.
+For fiscal years on and after 2019, trend starts at 8.00% and 9.00% for non-Medicare costs and post-Medicare costs, respectively, and gradually decreases to an ultimate trend of 4.50%.
+Additional trend rate of 0.36% is added to non-Medicare costs on and after 2022 to account for the Excise Tax.